 The reappraisal of Lamar County is conducted within defined market areas.
 Those market areas are defined by the Lamar County school district boundaries.
 The school districts are Chisum ISD, North Lamar ISD, Paris ISD, and Prairiland ISD.
-Lamar CAD ordinarily conducts reappraisal on an annual basis rotation, with approximately half all the district being reappraised each year.
+Lamar CAD ordinarily conducts reappraisal on a annual rotation.
 The re-inspection consists mainly of site inspections and geographic information system and includes the use of Pictometry images.